tschul/timemachine-ssh/README.md

 You run the script via cron to ensure that the connection still exists.
 If the tunnel is broken, it will be established again.
 To kill the tunnel you can use '-k' or '--kill' as command line parameters.

-## TODO

-- Add support for config files

 ## CHANGELOG

+### 2012-07-03
+- Added support for config files
+- Added support for ssh keys

 ### 2011-12-27
 - Added a help screen (-h or --help)